xiejia1995/MakingFullText/README.md

 3. Choose proper OCR tools to detect and recognize texts, and save them into txt format.

 4. Based on the txt data, we can do a [distant reading](#dr) by means of computer.

+## Republican materials
+The workflow for Republican materials is on the way.
+A test of OCR tools recognizing Republican sample can be seen [here](./docs/OCR_test_Republican_Magazine.md).

 ## OCR tools
 For academic use, we should avoid relying too much on commercial ones, but to choose open-source tools.
 Currently, the prevalent Chinese OCR projects are [ChineseOCR_Lite](https://github.com/DayBreak-u/chineseocr_lite), [ChineseOCR](https://github.com/chineseocr/chineseocr), and [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR).